Just What Is Cement Screed?

 I’m Andy Parkin, Managing Director of the Multi-Award Winning Speed Screed.
 I’m here to talk about Cement Screed.

-Cement screed is one of the most traditional and well-known flooring materials.
+It is one of the most traditional and well-known flooring materials.
 It is easy to use and can be placed onto a precast concrete floor.

-Manufacture of the screed is a mixture of 1:3 or 1:4:5 of cement to sharp sand.
+The manufacture of the screed is a mixture of 1:3 or 1:4:5 of cement to sharp sand.
 There are a wide variety of cement screeds available and the exact composition and use of these will be detailed by the individual manufacturer.

 Advantages of Cement Screed

 The screed can be bonded to a concrete base or alternatively, it can be placed directly onto a damp proof membrane.
 It works well on underfloor heating projects which require cast-in pipes.